cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

     D --> |"use"| P2["👩‍💻 No so smart person (me) uses the full compiler"]
 ```

-What is interesting in the previous figure is that the full C compiler (`C4`), which can compile itself as well as any other C programs, keeps some kind of "memory" of the previous compilers because it shares part of their implementation.
+The key part in the previous figure is that the full C compiler (`C4`), which can compile itself as well as any other C programs, keeps some kind of "memory" of the previous compilers because it shares part of their implementation.
 So the question is: _What if one of the previous compilers, such as the initial `C1`, had a backdoor?_
 According to Thompson, this would imply that the backdoor could be perpetuated across all subsequent versions of the compiler.

 ## The Trojan Horse Compiler

-As we saw before, compilers are sofware artifacts written in a programming languague.
+As we saw before, compilers are software artifacts written in a programming language.
 If a backdoor is inserted into the source code of a compiler, it can be detected by inspecting the source code.
 However, Thompson's idea was to insert a backdoor into the compiler executable itself, not into its source code.
 The trick was doing it in such a way that even if the source code of `C4` appears to be clean, the backdoor can be reinserted during the compilation process through the use of [self-replicating code](https://en.wikipedia.org/wiki/Quine_(computing)).